This content was updated for accuracy and relevance on December 24th, 2021.

 What’s the most efficient way to pack a suitcase?
 To optimize for efficiency, experts suggest filling your bag—to the max!—by following some of the tips from our ultimate guide below:

 - Rolling up – Rolling soft clean clothes, including t-shirts, knitwear, and jeans, can help prevent wrinkling and maximize suitcase space.
 If you’re packing stiffer or bulky items like blazers and button-downs, you’ll want to fold carefully instead of rolling.
 When rolling clothes for packing purposes, place rolled clothing items on the bottom of your suitcase first, and follow with those folded pieces.

 - Filling in – Avoid empty suitcase space like you’d avoid a middle seat.
 One packing tip is to make sure that you fill every pocket and gap in your bag.
-Let your shoes steal the show as space savers.
+Let your shoes steal the show as unused space savers.
 Assuming they’re clean and have the capacity, you can stuff them with socks, underwear, electronics, and accessories.

 When it comes to packing, focus on lightening your load.
 Seek out multi-purpose products (like a BB cream with SPF that can act as a moisturizer, sunscreen, and foundation all in one) and make sure that liquids clock in at no larger than the TSA-friendly 3 ounces.3 Keep your toiletries easily accessible at the top of your bag, just in case security wants to sneak a peek at your hand sanitizer.

 Another space-saving tool?
 Your body.
-If you’re traveling somewhere chilly, you might save crucial space by wearing that furry, overstuffed parka on the plane.
+If you’re traveling somewhere chilly, you might save crucial extra space by wearing that furry, overstuffed parka on the plane.
 (As a bonus, it can double as a pillow.)